Earthcomputer/clientcommands/README.txt

 /csimgen (deprecated) - simulated the generation of a world generator.
 /ctemprule - get and set variables which affect the workings of clientcommands.
 TempRules reset
              when you log out of a world.
-/cenchant - manipulate the XP seed so that you can get the specified enchantments in an
-            enchantment table.
-This only works if the enchantment seed is cracked (see below).
-            First you specify the type of item you want to enchant, and then zero or more enchantment specifications.
-There are two types of enchantment specifications:
-               `with` - This enchantment should be included in the enchantments on the item.
-               `without` - This enchantment should not be included in the enchantments on the item.
-            In addition to the enchantment, you also specify the level of the enchantment you would like.
-This level can either be an exact number, or a range in the format min..max (e.g. `1..5`).
-            Once you run the command, the enchantment cracker may automatically throw items onto the ground beneath you.
-Do not look anywhere else while this is happening, as you may not be able to pick the items back up again.
-Once this is done, follow the instructions the command gives you.
-            Examples:
-               `/cenchant diamond_sword with looting 3 without smite 1..5 without bane_of_arthropods 1..5`
-               `/cenchant fishing_rod with lure 3 with luck_of_the_sea 3`
 /ctime - queries or changes the time client-side.
 All subcommands except `mock` and `unmock`
          only query the time.
 Using `/ctime mock <daytime> [doDaylightCycle]` starts mocking the time, and `/ctime unmock` stops mocking the time.
 Mocking the time means